 As Dayle got further into her studies, it stimulated her to think more about her own future and gave her the confidence to dream big.

 “Seeing how different theories could be applied in different ways got me thinking about branching out into consulting.
 I have always wanted to run my own business and I had engaged a coach to help me work towards this goal.
 It turned out that coaching was something I became very interested in.
 So I started to see how I could apply my business knowledge to it.
 I was referred to the Institute of Executive Coaching and Leadership (IECL) and their Graduate Certificate of Coaching and Leadership.
-They also have strong links with CSU and because of my previous positive experience with study at CSU, I was confident it would be a worthwhile undertaking.”
+They also have strong links with Charles Sturt University and because of my previous positive experience, I was confident it would be a worthwhile undertaking.”

 Dayle needed to fit study around her other commitments.
 So she approached study with the same organisational mindset she used in her professional life.